theangelaluo/desktop-sms-messenger/readme-part1.md

 	- If successful redirect to `/contacts`
 	- If unsuccessful redirect to `/login`

-## Step: Sending a text message to a contact
+## Step 3: Sending a text message to a contact

 ### Models for sending message ✉️ - `models/models.js`